akaliutau/spark-recipes/spark-database/README.md

 ﻿## About
-This module contains contains code written to demonstrate how to use databases along with Spark framework.
+This module contains code written to demonstrate how to use databases along with Spark framework.

 ## Building and Running the code